-You can have this up and running in matter of minutes.
+You can have this up and running in a matter of minutes.
 Documentation is well maintained and easy to follow.
-So all in all, if you are looking for a modern, private, personal and light commenting solution, look no further, Commento is it.
+So all in all, if you are looking for a modern, private, personal, and light commenting solution, look no further, Commento is it.

 Commento + Ghost